Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent.md

 The following steps will guide you through the upgrade procedure:

 1. Find the current agent release in the [agent release note](/docs/amplify_relnotes).
 Then replace `{agentVersion}` with the current agent release, below.
-2. Pull the current image:
+2. Pull the current image: (Robert?)
     * Discovery Agent: `docker pull axway.jfrog.io/ampc-public-docker-release/agent/azure-discovery-agent:{agentVersion}`
     * traceability agent: `docker pull axway.jfrog.io/ampc-public-docker-release/agent/azure-traceability-agent:{agentVersion}`
 3. Stop and delete the existing container: